SOFTS-London cocoa hits fresh record as speculators pile in amid shrinking supplies

 * London cocoa speculators raised their net long position by 5,698 lots to 66,337 lots as of Oct.
 17, data showed.

-* Plants in North America processed 17.9% less cocoa in the third quarter versus a year ago, but the negative data was offset by steady to rising demand in Europe, as well as in key processors Ivory Coast and Brazil.
+* Plants in North America processed 17.9% less cocoa in the third quarter versus a year ago, but the negative data was offset by steady demand in Europe, as well as rising demand in key processors Ivory Coast and Brazil.

 SUGAR